notbraison/ReadandHeal/docs/devdoc.md

     Build the Admin Panel (CRUD) so you can start adding your curated therapeutic books.

     Create the Frontend Library Page (Section 4) in React to dynamically pull and display the book covers and short descriptions from the Laravel API.

+navbar

+Exclude Footer From Certain Pages login,register Adjust spacing so the footer visually aligns with your sidebar width Create a compact footer for dashboard pages and a full footer for public pages Refactor this into a PublicLayout vs AppLayout split